smyrgeorge/sqlx4k/README.md

 @Repository(mapper = Sqlx4kRowMapper::class)
 interface Sqlx4kRepository : CrudRepository<Sqlx4k> {
+    // The processor will validate the SQL syntax in the @Query methods.
+    // If you want to disable this validation, you can set the "validate-sql-syntax" arg to "false".
     @Query("SELECT * FROM sqlx4k WHERE id = :id")
     suspend fun findOneById(context: QueryExecutor, id: Int): Result<Sqlx4k?>